INTERNSHIPS

 Cory Fichtenbaum (2019-2020 Intern Educator/2019 Camp Counselor)

-Cory is an environmental Studies major at Ramapo College of NJ.
+Cory graduated from Ramapo College of NJ with a degree in Environmental Studies, and was chosen to receive the May H. Weis Award, which includes an internship at Weis and a scholarship.
 He is dedicated to environmental preservation and sustainability and is passionate about the outdoors, fishing and cars.
-Cory has held previous positions at Greens Do Good Farm and the Meadowlands Environmental Center, and was a Counselor at NJ Y overnight camp.
+Cory held previous positions at Greens Do Good Farm and the Meadowlands Environmental Center, and was a Counselor at NJ Y overnight camp.
 Cory's community service positions include a spring break trip to New Orleans for a wetland restoration project and a summer in Costa Rica working with Habitat for Humanity.
-He is certified in First Aid & CPR/AED as well as in Mental Health First Aid.
+During his year-long internship at Weis, he became certified in First Aid & CPR/AED as well as in Mental Health First Aid.

 Jazmine Garcia (2018-2019 Intern Educator/2018 Camp Counselor)

 Jazmine is an Environmental Studies graduate (minor in Plant Studies) from Ramapo College of NJ.
 She was President of the Garden Club at Ramapo College as well as the Ramapo Green gardener for the summer of 2018.
 She previously interned at the MEVO farm (Mahwah Environmental Volunteer Organization) in Mahwah, NJ, where she experienced farm life and helped educate new volunteers about the farm.
 Jazmine loves being part of a welcoming community with a strong passion for sustainability and environmental protection.
 During her time at Weis she enjoyed engaging with the community and helping children (of all ages) learn about and connect with nature.
 The internship helped her strengthen her environmental advocacy skills and learn more about native and invasive plant and animal species.
-She served as our 2018 Summer Nature Camp Co-Health Director, and recently joined our Board of Trustees!
+She served as our 2018 Summer Nature Camp Co-Health Director, and is a former member of our Board of Trustees.

-Stephen graduated from Ramapo College NJ with a Law & Society major at Ramapo College, NJ.
-He was inspired to join our team after reading about our educational programs that teach young people about the beauty of our natural environment.
+Stephen graduated from Ramapo College NJ with a Law & Society degree.
+He was inspired to join our team as the recipient of the May H. Weis Environmental Award (internship and scholarship) after reading about our educational programs that teach young people about the beauty and importance of our natural environment.
 He believes these programs are vital for an environmentally responsible society, and feels if more youth were exposed to the natural world, then surely the next generation will cherish nature for the wonder that it is.
-As an Eagle Scout, he firmly believes in the principles of protecting and preserving our environment, and hopes to develop a career in property and environmental law, to help conserve our outdoor spaces.
-In his free time he is an avid hiker, and rears Eastern Hercules Beetles (Dynastes Tityus) which he finds fascinating.
+As an Eagle Scout, Stephen believes in the principles of protecting and preserving our environment, and hopes to develop a career in property and environmental law, to help conserve our outdoor spaces.
+In his free time he is an avid hiker, and has reared the Eastern Hercules Beetles (Dynastes Tityus) and the Hermit Flower Beetle (Osmoderma Eremita) which he finds fascinating.
 After finishing his year-long internship at Weis, he continued to work with us as a part-time educator for several seasons.
-He is currently in the graduate program at Rutgers University's PAMBA program and is scheduled to graduate in summer 2022.
+He moved to MA and worked in forestry for a year, and is now back in NJ where he is currently enrolled at NY Law School and is expected to graduate in 2026.

 Liam Hickey (2017-2018 Intern Educator/2017 Camp Counselor)